-Dion Irish has served the City of Boston for 22 years in various positions.
-Dion is a graduate of Dorchester High, he earned bachelors and masters degrees from Boston University; and he is a candidate for Master of Public Administration Degree at Suffolk University.
+Dion Irish has served the city of Boston for 25 years in various leadership positions.
+He is a graduate of Dorchester High School; he earned a Bachelor degree in Political Science from Boston University, a Master of Urban Affairs from Boston University, and a Master of Public Administration Degree from Suffolk University.

-Mr. Irish served as Assistant Commissioner/Director of Boston Inspectional Service’s Housing Inspection Division for 12 years, where he helped to establish the nationally recognized Breath Easy At Home (BEAH) program to address childhood asthma, and cofounded Massachusetts’s award winning certification training for housing inspectors.
+Commissioner Irish worked at Boston Inspectional Services (ISD) for 17 years, serving as Assistant Commissioner/Director of Housing Inspections for 12 years, where he helped establish nationally recognized programs such as Breath Easy At Home (BEAH), Rental Property Registration, and the statewide comprehensive certification training for housing inspectors (MPHIT).